hohuqu/Quandela_Remote_Group_Quantumaniacs_Quantum/README.md

 * Malihe Yadavar
 * Marcin Kepa

+## NOTE:
+Please observe that our qubit definition is following (all dual-rail encoding)
+- Q1 (target): mode 1 and 2 (in the ordering of the processor modes)
+- Q2 (control1): mode 5 and 6 (as before)
+- Q3 (control2): mode 8 and 3 (note the change of the order!
+Here state |0> means a photon in mode 8)

+We hope that regardless of our unintuitive choice of basis, it will be possible to score the circuit correctly.
+This ordering of basis states comes directly from the way it was annotated in *[T.C.
+Ralp, Phys.
+Rev 2007]* and proper port encoding (as per instructions there https://github.com/Quandela/Perceval/blob/main/perceval/components/core_catalog/postprocessed_ccz.py) make it impossible to denote non-consecutive modes to compose a single qubit.
+On top of that Perceval doesn't seem to provide intuitive qubit exchange when implementing it as a photonic circuit and doing so via permutations proved to be extremly tedious and error prone.

 ## Introduction
 This project repository is a part of iQuHACK 2024, MIT's annual quantum hackathon.